Unfunded Liabilities Leave Hawaii “Drowning in Debt,” Watchdog Says

 Required Funding Increases

-Hawaii enacted Act 268 in 2013, mandating that state and county governments pay at least 20 percent of the annual amount needed to fund promised benefits to current and retired workers by fiscal 2015.
-That percentage bumps up 20 percent annually until 2019, when funding reaches the 100 percent level and continues for at least 30 more years.
+Hawaii enacted Act 268 in 2013, mandating state and county governments pay at least 20 percent of the annual amount needed to fund promised benefits to current and retired workers by fiscal 2015.
+That percentage bumps up 20 percent annually until 2019, when the funding mandate reaches 100 percent, and continues for at least 30 more years.

 The state will begin prefunding one year earlier than the 2013 Act 268 requirement.

-Despite those steps, Weinberg was critical of Hawaii for “ignoring related employee compensation cost.”
+Despite those steps, Weinberg criticized Hawaii for “ignoring related employee compensation cost.”
 In 2013, she said, the administration claimed it met the state’s constitutional balanced budget requirement, while putting off more than $600 million of compensation costs related to retiree benefits.

 Actuaries who reviewed Hawaii’s finances said the state should pay $868 million in 2013, but the state paid only 27 percent of that, Weinberg said.

-Young said a portion of the $868 million cited by Weinberg — roughly about $400 plus million — is already being paid by the state.
+Young said a portion of the $868 million cited by Weinberg—roughly $400-plus million—is already being paid by the state.

 Used with permission of HawaiiReporter.com.